hendricksonen/flyawaygenome/README.md

 Upload farm.Ov.readids.txt onto the Galaxy server.

-Use the tool seqtk to sort only unclassified reads uisng farm.Ov.readids.txt as list of seqIDs and reads.trimmed.wimp.fq as query reads.
+Use the tool seqtk to sort only unclassified reads using farm.Ov.readids.txt as list of seqIDs and reads.trimmed.wimp.fq as query reads.
 Name the output reads.trimmed.wimp.farm.Ov.fq

 ### Assemble genome